-Four common types of dangling modifiers
+For more examples, see common types of dangling modifiers.

 Traditionally, grammar rules instructed that a modifier should not divide the two components of the infinitive form of a verb (to + verb).

-Awkward: The weather reporter advised that we could expect it to not rain tomorrow.
+- Awkward: The weather reporter advised that we could expect it to not rain tomorrow.

-Revised: The weather reporter advised that we could expect it not to rain tomorrow.
+- Revised: The weather reporter advised that we could expect it not to rain tomorrow.